When you hear ‘A/B Testing’, do you think straight away of revenue gain? Uplift? A dollars and cents outcome?

-In theory, experimentation should look something like this:
+In visual terms, experimentation will look something like this:

-But he’s found that, far too often, it’s the key stakeholders (or HIPPOs) who decide what tests get implemented first – and their first concern is unwaveringly to see a neat revenue uplift.
+However, far too often it’s the key stakeholders (or HIPPOs) who decide what tests get implemented first.
+Their primary concern?
+The amount of time it will take to see a neat revenue uplift.

-This tendency has led David to the following theory:
+This tendency leads us to the following theory:

-The reader might be asking themselves at this point, What’s so bad about expecting revenue uplift from A/B tests?
-I mean, it’s normal to expect clear ROI, right?
+You may be asking yourself at this point, What’s so bad about expecting revenue uplift from A/B tests?
+Isn’t it normal to expect a clear ROI?

-What people often overlook, David explained, is the complexity of the context in which they are running their tests – and assessing their ROI.
-David explained three of the biggest challenges involved:
+What people often overlook is the complexity of the context in which they are running their experimentation tests and assessing their ROI.

 Challenge #1: Forecasting

 The first challenge with assessing the ROI of experimentation is forecasting.
-A huge range of factors impact an analyst’s ability to perfectly accurately project revenue uplift from any given test:
+A huge range of factors impacts an analyst’s ability to accurately project revenue uplift from any given test, such as: